juniarta/node-express-server/README.md

 - [x] Handle decentralized custom errors
 - [x] Manage signup, login and logout routes
+- [ ] Use mongoose.pre to bycript the password for user schema
 - [ ] Manage 2 differents token for sessions: jwt for api calls and server sessions for user
 - [ ] Refactor with best practices and performance
 - [x] Store server log